davidcrowe/gatewaystack-chatgpt-starter/docs/live-demo.md

 > ✅ **No client secret required.**
 >
 > This demo uses OAuth discovery + Dynamic Client Registration (DCR), so ChatGPT registers its own OAuth client and completes login without you copy/pasting credentials.
+>
+> ChatGPT acts as a public OAuth client using PKCE and Dynamic Client Registration.
+>
+> This mirrors how production MCP integrations are expected to work — per-client registration, no shared secrets.

 4. Check the "I understand and want to continue" box
 5. Click **Create**